 A little further uphill, The Barn by Odin, Bar Moon and the magnificent and ever-popular Ezo Seafoods await, but do seek assistance from our concierge to make reservations in advance.
-The Grand Hirafu Gondola Station is 1.6km or a seven-minute drive, with our on-call driver service available daily from 8am - 6pm in winter season.

 Once at the base of Mount Annupuri, ski slopes ranging from expert to beginner are easily accessible, along with a wide selection of excellent ski schools, snow activities and mountain restaurants.

 Grand Hirafu Gondola1.60 km

 Niseko Village Golf Course8.70 km